Concept

 Nothing concentrates the mind like a live demo.
 Every Friday afternoon the cohort gathers to show whatever runs.
 Polish is optional, honesty is mandatory.
 The rule is simple: you must demo something new every week—either related to ongoing work or completely fresh ideas.

-The Format: Aggressively time-boxed with 6 minutes of demo time and 2 minutes of discussion.
+Format: Aggressively time-boxed with 6 minutes of demo time and 2 minutes of discussion.
 With 20+ demos, we take breaks after every 6-7 presentations, usually running three sessions.
 The day typically ends around 6 PM.

-The Impact: Demo Day serves as a public ledger of progress.
+Impact: Demo Day serves as a public ledger of progress.
 Six Fridays equal six checkpoints, creating proof-of-work encoded in weekly commits that prospective participants can review.

 The Rotation: By rotating leadership every week, the cohort practices the very autonomy it preaches.
 Leadership is shared, logistics are decentralized, and the program stays tight without feeling top-down.